Auc7us/BounceCast/docs/work_tracker.md

 ## Client
 - [x] get frames from server
 - [x] Display frame and find ball location
-- [x] Return location via WebTransport copying the frame to hiddencanvas, get pixel data, find weighted average  of with their indices on red channel to find centroid, used a small r>5 to remove minor compression artifacts if they occur; noticed some in vp8 before forcing codec, not sure if theyll occure here but just being safe.
+- [x] Return location via WebTransport.
+(Unclear on what "both WebTransport" means, assuming it means the bidirectional stream)( copying the frame to hiddencanvas, get pixel data, find weighted average  of with their indices on red channel to find centroid, used a small r>5 to remove minor compression artifacts if they occur; noticed some in vp8 before forcing codec, not sure if theyll occure here but just being safe. )

 ## Server
 - [x] Receive detected location